Meteor-Community-Packages/meteor-simple-schema/README.md

 * `extendedCustomContext`: This object will be added to the `this` context in any custom validation functions that are run during validation.
 See the [Custom Validation](#custom-validation) section.
-* `ignore`: An array of validation error types to ignore.
+* `ignore`: An array of validation error types (in SimpleSchema.ErrorTypes enum) to ignore.

 ### Validating and Throwing ValidationErrors